-- The Title IX Coordinator designates Confidential Employees who, while in the course and scope of their confidential role, are only required to report census-level data and may not include any information that would violate a student's expectation of privacy. - Confidential Employees include, but are not limited to, the Confidential Case Manager for Students, Student Ombuds in the University Ombuds Offices, Disability and Access (D&A), and health, medical, and mental health care providers. - For a complete list of confidential resources, please see Campus Resources on the Title IX Office website.
+• Confidential Employees include, but are not limited to, the Confidential Advocate, student ombuds, Disability and Access (D&A), and health, medical, and mental health care providers.
+For a complete list of confidential resources, please see Campus Resources on our website.